nicole-a-moore/living-up-to-thermal-potentials/README.md

 # living-up-to-thermal-potentials

 ## Introduction
 This repository contains the data and code used to produce results presented in Moore et al. 2023: _Temperate species underfill their tropical thermal potentials on land_ (DOI: XXX).
 This study tests hypotheses about how the role of temperature in limiting species ranges might be overriden by antagonistic species interactions and other range-limiting factors.
-The study was designed to be reproducible, and running all scripts in order should successfully reproduce all analyses and figures.
+The study was designed to be reproducible, and running all scripts in order should successfully reproduce analyses and figures.

 ![Pretty picture](https://github.com/nicole-a-moore/living-up-to-thermal-potentials/blob/main/figures/main/inkscape-files/fig2_niches_final.png)